Camp Bisco 11 Cleans Its Act Up

 The Disco Biscuits | Main Stage 1

 The reason for the festival and the band with the most exposure throughout the weekend: The Disco Biscuits!
 Founded in 1995 at the University of Philadelphia, the electronic and rock quartet have created an eclectic and energetic sound that keeps fans on their toes and constantly guessing.
-The group decided to start the festival in 2000 in order to fuse EDM and improv rock, and the result has been 11 years of amazing electronic 07-12-12_DPV_3974_Camp_Bisco_Zeds_Dead_Vann_600x399music.
+The group decided to start the festival in 2000 in order to fuse EDM and improv rock, and the result has been 11 years of amazing electronic music.
 I was unable to catch all six sets they performed throughout the weekend but of what I saw their last was most memorable.
 Their superb light show and constantly changing musical expression kept me captivated and their racy guitar riffs and electronic beats kept my feet moving.
 Probably their most well known tune, ‘And The Ladies Were The Rest Of The Night’ was one of the last to be performed but not before ‘Cyclone’ and ‘Helicopters’.
 The perfect end to an enormous performance throughout the weekend, the band closed out their last set with an epic twenty minute rendition of ‘Spraypaint’.

 Dillon Francis | B.I.G.
 Tent